vmstan/gravity-sync/README.md

 ## Updates
 ### The Easy Way
-If you installed **The Really Easy Way** or **The Easy Way**, you can run the built-in updater to get the latest version of all the files.
+If you installed via **The Easy Way**, you can run the built-in updater to get the latest version of all the files.

 ```bash
 ./gravity-sync.sh update